SpongePowered/SpongeDocs/source/plugin/configuration/nodes.rst

 conveniently grab a value of that type.

 To set a basic value to a node, just use the :javadoc:`ConfigurationNode#setValue(Object)` method.
-Don't be confused that it accepts an ``Object`` - this means that it can take anything and will determine how to proceed from there by itself.
+Don't be confused that it accepts an :javadoc:`Object` - this means that it can take anything and will determine how to proceed from there by itself.

 Imagine the blockCheats module is deactivated by a user command.
 This change will need to be reflected in the config and can be done as follows: